© Photo:

 The Gyllingnæs peninsula is located south of Odder at the mouth of Horsens Fjord.
 You can walk along the peninsula's western shore to the tip at Kalsenakke, where a stunning view of the East Jutland archipelago awaits.

-The round trip to the tip and back is approximately 9 kilometres.
-The car park at the start is also one of the best places in the Coastal Land to enjoy the sunset.
+The car park by the tidal flats is also one of the best places in the Coastal Land to enjoy the sunset.

 A coastal fishing hotspot